w3c/wot-thing-description/publication/ver11/cr/security_and_privacy.md

 ## Questions and Answers

 ### 1 [What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?](https://www.w3.org/TR/security-privacy-questionnaire/#purpose)
+The following addresses this question for each deliverable:
+* Thing Description (TD): A TD includes information about a Thing's network API for the purpose of interacting with it.
+  This includes a description of security mechanisms used for the purpose of developers needing to know what is necessary to interact with a Thing.
+  This metadata is non-secret information only, but if TDs are freely available this could allow attackers to scan for vulnerabilities; this is discussed in the "Vulnerability Auditing" Security Consideration in the TD document.
+  One issue is that TDs are descriptive and so can be used to describe insecure interfaces as well as secure ones.
+TDs describing insecure interfaces should not be generally distributed but the interfaces they describe should also not be made generally available but should be protected by other means, such as being on a segmented network.
+  A TD can optionally link to related resources and metadata at the discretion of the provider, on an as-needed basis.
+In general, publishing information in a TD should be treated in the same way as publishing information on a web site, such as a blog, and with similar access controls.
+* Profiles restrict the information available from TDs: they define a strict subset, with the purpose of improving interoperability.
+  As a subset, all information published under a Profile is already covered by the TD specification.
+  Profiles, do, however, have additional recommendations about best practices which should be followed by new implementations.
+* Discovery defines a means of distributing TDs that allows for access control.
+  It is not required, but when implemented following this specification would have two phases, strictly separated: Introduction (first contact) and Exploration (metadata access).
+  Introductions provide locations (URLs) of Exploration services without providing any metadata.
+  They may use potentially insecure mechanisms to broadcast these URLs (for example, a QR code) but Introductions are for the purpose of finding Exploration services only.
+  Exploration services provide TDs as above, but only after an opportunity to check authentication and authorizations.
+* Architecture addresses an overview of the above and describes some usage patterns.

 ### 2 [Do features in your specification expose the minimum amount of information necessary to enable their intended uses?](https://www.w3.org/TR/security-privacy-questionnaire/#minimum-data)
+* TDs provide the necessary API information for a developer to interact with a Thing.
+  Some of the information provided in a TD is also available upon actually interacting with a Thing (for example, the security mechanism used) but in some use cases for TDs (such as development) this information is necessary in advance of actually interacting with a Thing instance.
+  Through several design iterations we have converged on the set of information needed to allow a TD Consumer to reliably connect to a described Thing.
+* Profiles define a subset of all TDs, so the information provided is also a subset.
+* Discovery provides a set of TDs, and additional metadata for managing TDs, such as time of last update.
+  This additional metadata is necessary to identify stale information.

 ### 3 [How do the features in your specification deal with personal information, personally-identifiable information (PII), or information derived from them?](https://www.w3.org/TR/security-privacy-questionnaire/#personal-data)
 **TO DO**: The following is the answer to a slightly different question, about *whether* we have PII.
 It needs to be updated.